 The curriculum design provides a foundation in the liberal arts, a core knowledge from the social and behavioral sciences, combined with the special body of knowledge that forms the base of professional generalist social work practice.
 The program is designed to meet the requirements of a Bachelor of Social Work degree and includes a minimum of 60 semester hours in liberal arts.
 The Social Work Program requires 45 semester hours in the Social Sciences.
 The student completes 18 semester hours in one area of emphasis in the social sciences (namely, Sociology, Political Science, History, Economics, Criminal Justice, Psychology), and nine semester hours in each of two supporting areas elected out of the remaining social sciences.
 The student graduates from the program with 126 credits.

-A student may choose to complete the Bachelor of Social Work degree with a focus on criminal justice, child welfare, gender studies, ethnic studies, or gerontology.
+A student may choose to complete the Bachelor of Social Work degree with a focus on criminal justice, child welfare, gender studies, ethnic studies, gerontology, as well as a number of liberal arts areas.
 Further information and program planning may be obtained from the Social Work faculty.